 What would justify terminating a friendship?
 Betrayal is the usual answer, but what counts as treachery?
 Walking in on your partner and your best friend having sex is an obvious one, but what about a difference in political opinions?
-Most people would probably consider that excessive - someone's politics become clear not long after meeting them, and any changes in conviction tend to be slow and incremental, rather than sudden and unexpected desertions to the opposite side of the political spectrum.
-No one simply wakes up one day to find their BFF leafletting for the BNP, and if you have, well, then you probably didn't know them very well.
+Most people would probably consider that excessive — someone's politics become clear not long after meeting them, and any changes in conviction tend to be slow and incremental, rather than sudden and unexpected.
+No one simply wakes up one day to find their BFF leafletting for the British National Party, and if you have, well, then you probably didn't know them very well.

 For me, as a first generation immigrant, the Brexit referendum wasn't merely a singular political event, but rather the latest chapter in a narrative that has shaped the course of my entire life.
-It was more than a political issue, it was a personal one, and if you've never had to run the visa gauntlet, or stand in the "all other passports" queue at Heathrow as British and EU nationals breeze through while you slowly edge towards a Border Force interrogation, clearly marking out your place in this very modern caste system, then you couldn't possibly understand how deeply personal it was.
+It was more than a political issue, it was a personal one, and if you've never had to run the visa gauntlet, or stand in the "all other passports" line at Heathrow as British and EU nationals breeze through while you slowly edge towards a Border Force interrogation — clearly marking out your place in this very modern caste system — then you couldn't possibly understand how deeply personal it was.

 The Leave campaign was merely the latest manifestation of a nativist agenda that has long dominated British politics.